kelda/katacoda-scenarios/node-todo/code-change.md

    Katacoda will save your change automatically after you edit.

    After you make the change, Blimp will automatically sync the change into the container, and `nodemon` will restart the Node server.
+This usually takes _5 seconds_ or less.

 1. **Check that the change worked by reloading https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com/**